-InterTrade Ireland's dedicated Brexit advisory service helps companies to manage the new trading relationship between Britain and the EU.
-InterTrade Ireland has also introduced a number of specific Covid-19 supports focused around funding and recovery.
+InterTrade Ireland's dedicated Post-Brexit advisory service helps companies to manage the new trading relationship between Britain and the EU.

 For an early stage business looking for Seed Funding, Business Angel Investment or Venture Capital Funding, InterTradeIreland can also help with support, guidance and advice.